SpanbauerLab/Metabarcoding/index.md

 ### 10. Metadata file

 The script produces a *template* for metadata file, which can be edited to add all available info for the samples.
-Apart from collected information, 2 additional columns (denoting controls) need to be added for using with `decontam` package.
+Apart from the collected information, 2 additional columns (denoting controls) need to be added for use with `decontam` package.

 | SampleID         | Sample_or_Control | Keep | MetaData1 | MetaData2 |